Buying a car costs more than the purchase price. When calculating how much you can afford to spend, you should consider additional costs, such as:

 •any optional extras you might want;

-•fuel, spare parts and repairs; and
+•fuel, spare parts and repairs;

 For more information on finance contracts and related insurance, see Understanding credit and finance.